 Choosing the perfect wine to serve at Christmas dinner may seem like a daunting task, but it doesn't have to be.
 There are many beautiful bottles under $25 that would make a great addition to your holiday table.

 When pairing wine with a special occasion meal, concentrate on your main dish.
-Red wines are preferred for beef or pork, while whites pair nicely with poultry and ham.
-Whether you're seeking one of those or looking for dessert or sparkling wines, these selections will all certainly please a crowd.
+Red wines are preferred for beef or pork, while whites pair nicely with poultry, ham, and seafood.
+Whether you're seeking a wine to pair with your entree or are hunting for dessert or sparkling wines, these selections are certain to please your holiday crowd.

 01 of 10